Dominic Toretto: Dominic's Charger

-In four of the films, Dom drove his deceased father's black 1970 Dodge Charger.
+In four of the films, Dom drove his late father's black 1970 Dodge Charger.
 In the first film, Dom tells Brian that he and his father built the 900 horsepower car, but that he had never driven it, because it "scares the shit out of [him]."
 Dom uses it to help Brian by attacking one of Tran's henchmen.
 He later races Brian's Supra with it; however, he totals it when he collides with a truck.

-In Fast & Furious he sees that Letty has rebuilt it for him, as she was hoping that he would return to the United States.
+In Fast & Furious, he sees that Letty has rebuilt it for him, as she was hoping that he would return to the United States.
 Later in the film, Dom takes it to Mexico and shields Brian's car with it, but destroys it by running into a stack of propane canisters in the tunnels.
 In the final scene of the film, Brian is shown to have rebuilt it, and Dom recognizes the sound of the engine while riding in a prison bus.
 In Fast Five, it is shown that Brian brakes in front of the bus, causing the bus to collide with it and flip.
 Dom uses it throughout the film to win cars to test for their vault heist.
 Meanwhile, Hobbs uses it to track the location of Dom's gang by having his men check camera feeds for a 1970 Charger.
 When Hobbs comes to arrest Dom, he crashes his Gurkha F5 into his Charger, cutting it in half, which triggers a fight between the pair.